Knoblauchpilze/models/README.md

 The saved simulations are displayed and the user can click on one of them and they are then redirected to the main simulation screen.

+## Save files

+The save files are registered using a `.mod` extension and are a mix between human readable and binary data.

+TODO: Explain this.

 # The simulation screen

 When selecing the `New simulation` screen, the user enters the main screen of the application.
 This is where the simulation happens.